railsuser2014/openobject-doc-book-en/4/4_10_Accounts/index.rst

 * unlike the general accounts, the structure of the analytic accounts is not regulated by legal obligations, so each company can adapt it to its needs.

-.. note:: Independence from general accounts
+.. note:: Independence from General Accounts

 	In some software packages, analytic accounts are managed as an extension of general accounts – for example, by using the two last digits of the account code to represent analytic accounts.

-	In Open ERP, analytic accounts are linked to general accounts but are treated totally independently.
+	In OpenERP, analytic accounts are linked to general accounts but are treated totally independently.
 	So you can enter various different analytic operations that have no counterpart in the general financial accounts.